demian0311/demian0311.github.com/_posts/2016-01-19-entering-amateur-radio.md

 ### Studying and Practice Testing

 [hamstudy.org](https://hamstudy.org/) was another invaluable resource to prepare.
-The only downside is that you need Internet connectivity to take study.
+The only downside is that you need Internet connectivity to study.
 The site seems to be smart about what it puts in front of you, as the learner your main mission is to chug through it until you're at around 85% so that you can surely pass the tests.